Missouri Sports Betting: 2025 Launch & Expected Missouri Sportsbooks

 Our Gambling.com Overall Score for FanDuel: 9.1/10

-Why FanDuel could be coming to Missouri: FanDuel contributed millions of dollars to the Winning for Missouri Education’s political action committee to get sports betting on 2024’s ballot.
-It stands to reason that FanDuel would be eager to apply for a sports betting license when the time comes.
+Why FanDuel could be coming to Missouri: FanDuel is planning for a Missouri launch, according to their 2025 financial forecasts.
+FanDuel contributed millions of dollars to the Winning for Missouri Education’s political action committee to get sports betting on the 2024 ballot.

 Given its familiarity and reputation in other states, FanDuel Missouri will likely be able to negotiate a deal with one of the casinos that will receive sports betting licenses.